 Prof. Wahlster has been working since 1975 in the field as a principal investigator in more than 60 projects on intelligent user interfaces.

-He was the Scientific Director of the VERBMOBIL consortium on spontaneous speech translation (1993-2000), the SmartKom consortium on multimodal dialog systems (1999-2003), the SmartWeb consortium on mobile multimodal access to semantic web services (2004-2008), the SemProM consortium on semantic product memories (2008-2011) as well as the RES-COM consortium on resource efficency by context activated M2M communication (2011-2014) and currently serves as the Scientific Director of the SmartF-IT consortium on cyber-physical IT systems for mastering the complexity of multi-adaptive smart factories (2013-2016).
+He was the Scientific Director of the VERBMOBIL consortium on spontaneous speech translation (1993-2000), the SmartKom consortium on multimodal dialog systems (1999-2003), the SmartWeb consortium on mobile multimodal access to semantic web services (2004-2008), the SemProM consortium on semantic product memories (2008-2011) as well as the RES-COM consortium on resource efficency by context activated M2M communication (2011-2014) and served as the Scientific Director of the SmartF-IT consortium on cyber-physical IT systems for mastering the complexity of multi-adaptive smart factories (2013-2016).

 Dr. Wahlster is a principal investigator in the Cluster of Excellence “Multimodal Computing and Interaction” and the International Post-Graduate College in Language Technology and Cognitive Systems with the University of Edinburgh (School of Informatics), both funded by the German Research Foundation.